Solution Sets for Inverse Infinite-Horizon Linear-Quadratic Descriptor Differential Games: Inverse LQDDG

-Under Assumptions \ref{ass:index1} and \ref{ass:stab}, the feedback class $\mathsf F_s$ is index preserving, i.e., $\text{index}(E,A)=\text{index}(E,A+BF)$ for any $F\in \mathsf F_s$.
+\tb{Under Assumptions \ref{ass:index1} and \ref{ass:stab}, the feedback class $\mathsf F_s$ is index preserving, i.e., $\text{index}(E,A)=\text{index}(E,A+BF)$ for any $F\in \mathsf F_s$.
 Properties of such feedback classes were studied in \cite{Reddy:13}.
 The next result shows how a full-state feedback law for \eqref{eq:state_eqn} induces a feedback law for the reduced system \eqref{eq:reddyn}.
 Related results were established in \cite[Theorems 3.6, 4.2--4.4]{Reddy:13} using matrix projector theory.
-Here, we recall the result most relevant to our setting and provide an alternative proof based on the Kronecker canonical form, which will be useful later in characterizing the solution sets of the inverse problem.
+Here, we recall the result most relevant to our setting and provide an alternative proof based on the Kronecker canonical form, which will be useful later in characterizing the solution sets of the inverse problem.} \begin{lemma} Let Assumptions \ref{ass:index1} and \ref{ass:stab} hold.
+Then there exists a map $\Omega:\mathsf F_s \subset \mathbb R^{m\times n}\rightarrow \mathbb R^{m\times r}$ such that for any $F\in \mathsf F_s$,